-Walt Disney World Resort Update for July 18-23, 2018by Alan S. Dalinka, contributing writer
+Walt Disney World Resort Update for July 18-23, 2018by Alan S. Dalinka, staff writer

 Walt Disney World Resort Update for July 18–23, 2018

 Writer's note: Happy 63rd Anniversary to Disneyland and 18th to MousePlanet.
 I cannot believe it has already been a year since I attended the D23 Expo in Anaheim, was at the Park that started it all to celebrate its 62nd Anniversary, and saw the debut of the current version of Fantasmic! running there (after interviewing Mickey Mouse on the Dream Suite balcony).
 Thinking about Disneyland's version of Fantasmic! just reminds me of how dated the version playing at Disney's Hollywood Studios appears while the park has its attention on this year's recent opening of Toy Story Land and next year's opening of Star Wars: Galaxy's Edge and Mickey & Minnie's Runaway Railway inside the Chinese Theatre.